Tissa Wijesurendra

 Don Bhathiyatissa Wijesurendra (තිස්ස විජේසුරේන්ද්ර 3 April 1949 – 11 May 2020), popularly as Tissa Wijesurendra, was a Sri Lankan actor.
-One of the most popular actors of the 1970s, Wijesurendra played many dramatic roles in a career spanning four decades.
+One of the most popular actors of the 1970s, Wijesurendra played many dramatic roles in a career spanned for four decades.
 An innocent lover of Sinhala cinema at one time, Wijesurendra can be described as a symbol of popular cinema.

 Personal life

 Wijesurendra was born on 3 April 1949 in Sarikkamulla, Panadura as the eldest of the family.
 His father was an engineer.
 He was educated at Nalanda College Colombo.
 He qualified to become a doctor but became an actor instead.

 He was married until his death to Savithri Dias Wijesurendra, a retired teacher who formerly worked at Visakha Vidyalaya.
 The couple had three daughters.
 Their daughter Surani has been involved with few television serials and has worked as a TV host.
 Tissa's younger brother Bandula was a photographer for Sarasavi newspaper for a long time.

 Wijesurendra died on 11 May 2020, at the age of 71 while receiving treatments at Apeksha Hospital, Maharagama.